Volvelle

 A volvelle or wheel chart is a type of slide chart, a paper construction with rotating parts.
 It is considered an early example of a paper analog computer.
 Volvelles have been produced to accommodate organization and calculation in many diverse subjects.
 Early examples of volvelles are found in the pages of astronomy books.
-They can be traced back to "certain Arabic treatises on humoral medicine" and to the Persian astronomer, Abu Rayhan Biruni (c.
-1000), who made important contributions to the development of the volvelle.

 In the twentieth century, the volvelle had many diverse uses.
 In Reinventing the Wheel, author Jessica Helfand introduces twentieth-century volvelles with this:

 The rock band Led Zeppelin employed a volvelle in the sleeve design for the album Led Zeppelin III (1970).

 Two games from the game company Infocom included volvelles inside their package as "feelies": Sorcerer (1983) and A Mind Forever Voyaging (1985).
 Both volvelles served to impede copying of the games, because they contained information needed to play the game.